 1984 Hosea L. Williams Drive NE, Atlanta, 404-371-9888.

-Le Petit Marché, The Little Market beat the odds when it started in 2008 during the Great Recession.
-The food shop offers a wide array of eats, such as sandwiches, paninis and breakfast options.
+Le Petit Marché, The Little Market, beat the odds when it started in 2008 during the Great Recession.
+The food shop offers a wide array of eats, such as from-scratch soups, paninis and breakfast options.

 180 Auburn Ave.
 NE, Atlanta, GA, 404-698-3992.